pabs-llama/capital-bikeshare-analysis/README.md

   - Period of time: weekly, from 2022 to 2024
   - Limit: Prince George County
   - Results:
     - Mean Absolute Error: 4.49.
-Since the Mean Daily Rides is 16, the MAE is  25% off the mean.
+Since the Mean Weekly Rides is 16, the MAE is  25% off the mean.
 This mean the model is making pretty accurate predictions.
-    - R² Score: 0.87 of the variance in daily rides is explained by your model
+    - R² Score: 0.87 of the variance in weekly rides is explained by the model
-    - Mean Daily Rides: 16.33
+    - Mean Weekly Rides: 16.33
-    - Standard Deviation of Daily Rides: 19.25.
-The standard deviation of daily rides is 3.12, which is larger than the MAE.
-This suggests that your model is making much smaller errors than the natural variability in the data, indicating a strong fit.
+    - Standard Deviation of Weekly Rides: 19.25.
+The standard deviation of Weekly rides is 3.12, which is larger than the MAE.
+This suggests that the model is making much smaller errors than the natural variability in the data, indicating a strong fit.

 ---